edgelesssys/emojivoto/README.md

 1. (Optional) Scaling your application

-    Increasing or decreasing the number of pods running in your application requires no extra steps with Marblerun.
+    Increasing or decreasing the number of pods running in your application requires no extra steps with MarbleRun.

     * If you want to scale the web frontend to use 3 pods: